-During the taught course, much of your time will be spent working with your seminar group.
-This group is made up of other PGCE Lead Partner student teachers.
+During the taught course, much of your time will be spent working with your tutor group.
+This group is made up of other PGCE student teachers.
 You will attend lectures, workshops and seminars together.
+Each group has a personal group tutor who will work with you professionally throughout the year.